tao-ce/tao-ce/INSTALL.md

 1. From the Portal, click the **Content bank** tile.
 2. Go to the **Items** tab.
    - Create folders and items as needed.
+Check the [User Guide](https://userguide.taotesting.com/user-documentation/latest/public/creating-a-test-item) on how to do this.
 3. Switch to the **Tests** tab.
    - Create a new test.
+Check the [User Guide](https://userguide.taotesting.com/user-documentation/latest/public/creating-a-test) on how to do this.
    - Add the items you created.
 4. Publish the test as a new **delivery** by selecting it and clicking **Publish**.
+Check the [User Guide](https://userguide.taotesting.com/user-documentation/latest/public/publishing-a-test) on how to do this.

 ---